cecedabro/expression-website/README.md

 images and descriptions!
 - finished the shapes of expression page.
 - Fixed a bug with the gallery page.
-- Changed all <pre> text format of the gallary pages into <p> text format for better readability and adaptability.
+- Changed all "pre" text format of the gallary pages into "p" text format for better readability and adaptability.
 - Changed the image width to the according screen width, and also added extra code in the gallery-style.css to change the text-box parameters if the screen